-Enrolment in Canadian centres has been completed (71 patients) and is nearing completion in Netherlands (18/20 patients).
-By October 2017, we hope to have enrolment started in Italy, Australia, US and the UK and expect to meet our target goal of 200 patients by May 2018.
+A total of 145 patients have been enrolled from all 11 centres with Canadian and Dutch centres completing their expected enrolment (118 patients).
+We anticipate meeting our minimum target goal of 160 patients by August 2018.
 Deliverables of the pilot related to data analyses include 1) descriptions of cancer care setting, patients, nutrition processes and practices, treatment, PGSGA and CANHELP 2) how well nutrition intervention is delivered (timing of start, adequacy and the route) and 3) how nutrition and PGSGA may correlate with outcomes of survival, treatment and unplanned re-admissions.
-We expect to have the preliminary analyses done by September 2018 in time for the ESPEN congress, with final analyses ready by January 2019.
-Other deliverables include an online registry platform, study procedure/training modules and help files.
-Starting September 2017, we will also start to engage with other cancer care settings to join the initiative for the larger phase.
+At the ESPEN 2018 Congress we will be engaging with study investigators, new cancer care centres and industry partners to discuss knowledge translation initiatives from our initial work and the streamlining of the larger audit based on our learnings.
+By December 2018, we expect to have a subset of preliminary analyses with final analyses and results ready by May 2019.
+For the 2019 ESPEN Congress, we plan to submit a symposium on our findings from the pilot, planned knowledge translation initiatives and plans for the larger audit starting in 2019/2020.
+Other deliverables include an online registry platform, procedure training modules & screening and treatment pathways.